 AWS, or Amazon Web Services, has come a long way since the day it was born in 2006.
 Back then, they only had what they referred to as the four foundational services—Compute, Storage, Networking, and Database.
 The company has since added numerous other services, but these four are still the most essential, providing your AWS account with the fundamentals needed to scale up to meet your needs.
 Here’s a quick overview of the four foundational services of AWS.

-Let’ start with the basic things..
+Let’s start with the basic things..

 What is AWS Web Services?

 Amazon Web Services (AWS) is a cloud platform that provides customers with a wide range of services to help them build, run, and scale their businesses.
-These services fall into four main categories: compute, storage, database, and networking.
+These services fall into four main categories: computing, storage, database, and networking.

 Having seen considerable growth, AWS offers users a scalable, accessible way to create sophisticated applications by leveraging AWS’ vast selection of cloud-based products and solutions.
-To learn more about AWS check what is AWS?
+To learn more about AWS check what is AWS.